jameshughes89/cs101/site/assignments/country-catalogue/country-catalogue.rst

 The ``CountryCatalogue`` is effectively a list keeping track of the ``Country`` objects with additional proprietary methods.
 Details on the functionality is provided below.

+Although the description of this class is provided with an order and each part is numbered, one should feel free to complete the methods in any order they see fit.
+For example, the ``__len__`` magic method, which is described last, may be helpful when writing the other methods.
+This may motivate one to write it earlier.

 Part 6 --- Country Catalogue Constructor
 ----------------------------------------